akash25sharma10/ABC-Pharmacy/README.md

 # ABC-Pharmacy
-Change the filepath in applicationsettings.json file acording to your directory
+Change the filepath in appsettings.json.json file acording to your directory.
+Data is stored in server side as a json in the file named "data.json" in "DataFile" folder.